-1a.
+- 1a.
 Consider an 802.11n AP with 124 Mbps connecting speed.
 If you were to stream a one-hour video of the Survivor television show at 600kbps through this AP, in principle, how many concurrent video streams can the AP support?
-Explain why the design of the DCF restricts the actual capacity to significantly lower than 124 Mbps.
+Explain why the design of the DCF restricts the actual capacity to significantly lower than 124 Mbps. - 1b.

-- 1b.
 Which experiment in your measurement study can be used to verify this answer? - 2a.
-Explain why it is important to measure at multiple layers in the protocol stack. - 2b.Discuss the tradeoffs between using a wireless sniffer to gather data on wireless frames versus putting measurement hooks in the AP and the wireless nodes? - 2c.
-Name the specific types of wireless frames that you expect to capture from the wireless sniffer.
+Discuss the tradeoffs between using a wireless sniffer to gather data on wireless frames versus putting measurement hooks in the AP and the wireless nodes versus using Wireshark? - 2c.
+Name the specific types of wireless frames that you expect to capture in your study.
 What type of interference do you expect to encounter and how do the measurements get more difficult when you are dealing with two cooperating APs? - 3.
 Discuss what experimental procedures you will employ to reduce the number of independent variables and sources of interference that your measurements may encounter. - 4.
-Explain the differences in the impact on performance of : - a. a video frame being dropped at a wireless client due to jitter. - b. a TCP packet being lost or dropped. - c. a UDP packet being lost or dropped. - d. a 802.11n frame suffering five retries. - e. hidden terminals from somewhere else on WPI's campus. - 5a.
-Explain RTS and CTS in 802.11n? - 5b.How can RTS/CTS improve or worsen performance? - 5c.What experiments could your team run to help decide whether or not RTS/CTS should be enabled? - 6a.
-Postulate on what are the worst locations for placing wireless nodes in Harrington Gym.

-6b.
-If you were FEMA, what are the best locations in Harrington Gym for putting bunk beds for two children with respect to human comfort?
+Explain the differences in the impact on performance of: - a. a video frame being dropped at a wireless client due to jitter. - b. a TCP packet being lost or dropped. - c. a UDP packet being lost or dropped. - d. a 802.11n frame suffering five retries. - e. hidden terminals from somewhere else on WPI's campus. - 5 What experiments could your team run to help decide whether or not RTS/CTS should be enabled? - 6a.
+Postulate on what are the worst locations for placing wireless nodes in Harrington Gym. - 6b.
+If you were FEMA, what are the best locations in Harrington Gym for putting bunk beds for children with respect to human comfort?
 How does this impact the design of your measurement tests?